 Students are entitled to a refund if their actual financial aid (excluding temporary credits) exceeds their billed charges (i.e. tuition, fees, insurance, etc.).
 For refunds produced by Federal aid such as the Direct or Direct Grad PLUS Loans, you must give the University permission to use these funds to cover certain charges such as health insurance.
 Failure to complete this step may result in a balance due the University after a refund is produced.

 The University of Pennsylvania strongly encourages students to enroll in direct deposit to expedite payment from University employment or refunds from financial aid funds.
 You can enroll online at http://www.srfs.upenn.edu/refunds/index.htm.
-Note: Your checking or savings account must be with a U.S. financial institution; for a list of local banks visit our website.
+Note: Your checking or savings account must be with a U.S. financial institution.
 In order for students to receive a direct deposit /check refund, we must have an active learning from address, US phone number, and active email address.
 Students without an active US address may opt to use a wire transfer

-Veteran Benefits: If you are eligible for Veteran Benefits and wish to apply those to your Lauder and/or MBA Program, please complete the Veteran Benefit Verification.
-This form can also be used to provide an update to status.
+Veteran Benefits: If you are eligible for Veteran Benefits and wish to apply those to your Lauder and/or MBA Program, please follow the steps listed on https://srfs.upenn.edu/financial-aid/veterans/using-benefits.

 Employer Sponsorships: If a company is sponsoring all or part of your education, you can find additional information here.